vibeus/vibe-website/content/video-tutorial/pdf-export/index.md

 slug: pdf-export
 date: 2020-05-15
 draft: false
-isfeatured:true
+isfeatured: true
-summary:Now you can save the board back to Googld Drive, OneDrive, Dropbox, and Box!
+summary: Now you can save the board back to Googld Drive, OneDrive, Dropbox, and Box!
 videoId: uxfZWCbqYqM
 allowIndex: false
 no_sitemap: true